*Our mentoring services are currently on pause, check back for updates in the near future*

 Our workplace mentoring program makes meaningful, monitored matches between adult volunteers and high school students.
 The program also improves the odds that youth in our programs will perform better in school, avoid violence and illegal activities, have stronger relationships with their parents and peers and succeed as adults.
 Mentors help youth further education beyond high school as well as assist in entering the workforce.

 How it works:

-- Curriculum-based, structured sessions coordinated by DABSJ staff and school social workers.
+- Each session is one hour in length, curriculum-based, structured and coordinated by Mentoring Services staff and school social workers.